IanChen83/function-loader/README.md

 > Note that the rule `/\.task.js$/` is a subset of `/\.js$/`.
 Be careful if you use
 > babel or similar loaders to transform your source code.

-Then, modules with name matching `/\.task.js$/` will be loaded and Transformed via task-loader.
+Then, modules with name matching `/\.task.js$/` will be loaded and transformed via task-loader.

 ```
 // getMs.task.js